 How to Ruin a Perfectly Good Relationship

-The second behavior that predicts divorce with over 90% accuracy, according to John Gottman's research and the experience of most couples' counselors, is stonewalling.
-Different from an occasional timeout to calm down or collect your thoughts, stonewalling is absolute refusal to consider your partner’s perspective.
+The second behavior that predicts divorce with over 90 percent accuracy—along with criticism, defensiveness, and contempt—is, according to John Gottman's research and the experience of most couples' counselors, stonewalling.
+Different from an occasional timeout to calm down or collect your thoughts, stonewalling is an absolute refusal to consider your partner’s perspective.
 If you listen at all, you do it dismissively or contemptuously.

 The common songs of the stonewaller are:

-The other divorce-predictive behaviors – criticism, defensiveness, and contempt - are gender neutral, i.e., men and women do them more or less equally.
+The other key divorce-predictive behaviors are gender neutral, i.e., men and women do them more or less equally.
 Stonewalling, according to the research of Gottman and others, as well as the experience of most couples' counselors, is far more likely to be a male thing.
 When women stonewall, it’s typically a function of temperament – they’re shy, inhibited, or introverted.
-More commonly, it’s a learned behavior – engaging in conflict or emotion-laden conversation has exposed them to put-downs or abuse in the past.
+More commonly, it’s learned behavior: Engaging in conflict or emotion-laden conversation has exposed them to put-downs or abuse in the past.

-Of course, cultural reinforcement plays a large part, as the icon of the “the strong, silent male,” reinforces stonewalling.
+Of course, cultural reinforcement plays a large part; the icon of the “the strong, silent male,” reinforces stonewalling.

-Men are less likely than women to know when they stonewall, because it seems so natural for them.
+Men are less likely than women to know when they stonewall because it seems so natural for them.
 A sure sign that a man is stonewalling is if he believes his partner nags him.
 That means he’s not listening.
-The nagging partner is an unheard partner.
+A "nagging" partner is an unheard partner.

 Frustrating vs. Painful

 The experience of being stonewalled tends to be different for men and women.
-Men who are stonewalled feel frustrated – their goal of resolution is blocked by the stonewalling.
+Men who are stonewalled feel frustrated: Their goal of resolution is blocked.
 But the experience is downright painful for women who are stonewalled, as they are apt to feel isolated – a sense that no one cares about them.
 To understand the effects of stonewalling on most women, a man need only think of how bad humiliation feels.
-That’s how isolation feels to his partner, which is why she tries so hard to break through the stone wall
+That’s how isolation feels to his partner, which is why she tries so hard to break through the stone wall.

 In aggressive stonewalling, the stonewaller knows that the silence, cold shoulder, and emotional isolation hurt his partner.
 He stonewalls to gain leverage or power.
 This is a common tactic in battering relationships, in which the more powerful partner systematically controls or dominates the less powerful one.